-- (a) The provisions of this option are continuous and will be attached to and made a part of your insurance policy, if: - (1) You elect either Option I or Option II of the Minimum Value Option on your application, or on a form approved by us, on or before the sales closing date for the initial crop year in which you wish to insure fresh market tomatoes (dollar plan) under this option, and pay the additional premium indicated in the Actuarial Table for this optional coverage; and - (2) You have not elected coverage under the Catastrophic Risk Protection Endorsement. - (b) In lieu of the provisions contained in section 14(c)(3), the total value of harvested production will be determined as follows:

-If you selected Option I of the Minimum Value Option, the total value of harvested production will be as follows:
+- (a) The provisions of this option are continuous and will be attached to and made a part of your insurance policy, if: - (1) You elect the Minimum Value Option on your application, or on a form approved by us, on or before the sales closing date for the initial crop year in which you wish to insure fresh market sweet corn under this option, and pay the additional premium indicated in the Actuarial Table for this optional coverage; and - (2) You have not elected coverage under the Catastrophic Risk Protection Endorsement. - (b) In lieu of the provisions contained in section 14(c)(3), the total value of harvested production will be determined as follows: - (1) For sold production, the dollar amount obtained by subtracting the allowable cost contained in the Special Provisions from the price received for each crate of sweet corn (this result may not be less than zero for any crate of sweet corn), and multiplying this result by the number of crates of sweet corn sold; and - (2) For marketable production that is not sold, the dollar amount obtained by multiplying the number of crates of such sweet corn on the unit by the minimum value shown in the Special Provisions for the planting period (harvested production that is damaged or defective due to insurable causes and is not marketable will not be counted as production).

-- (i) For sold production, the dollar amount obtained by subtracting the allowable cost contained in the Special Provisions from the price received for each carton of tomatoes (this result may not be less than \$2.00 for any carton of tomatoes), and multiplying this result by the number of cartons of tomatoes sold; and - (ii) For marketable production that is not sold, the dollar amount obtained by multiplying the number of cartons of such tomatoes on the unit by the minimum value shown in the Special Provisions for the planting period (harvested production that is damaged or defective due to insurable causes and is not marketable will not be counted as production). - (2) If you selected Option II of the Minimum Value Option, the total value of harvested production will be as provided in section 16(b)(1), except that the dollar amount specified in section (16)(b)(1)(i) may not be less than zero. - (c) This option may be canceled by either you or us for any succeeding crop year by giving written notice on or before the cancellation date preceding the crop year for which the cancellation of this option is to be effective.
+(c) This option may be canceled by either you or us for any succeeding crop year by giving written notice on or before the cancellation date preceding the crop year for which the cancellation of this option is to be effective.

-Signed in Washington, D.C. on December 20, 1996.
+Signed in Washington, D.C., on December 24, 1996